 Long time no write, you guys!
 The last year or so was definitely the strangest and most challenging year in many people’s lives, myself included.
 But for some reason, I found it difficult to write about anything.
-That is until today when my friend Vera shared with me her Health Metrics Dashboard on her Fitbit app where she easily correlated her reactions to her Pfizer vaccine.
+That is until today when my friend Vera shared with me her Health Metrics Dashboard (HMD) on her Fitbit app where she easily correlated her reactions to her Pfizer vaccine.
 That got me super excited and I rushed to check my own Fitbit app.

 You see, on Saturday, April 3, I received my first dose of the Pfizer CoVID-19 vaccine at a local CVS store in Half Moon Bay, CA. Funny thing is that I had no reactions whatsoever.
 Nothing on the day.
 No feelings on the following day, either.
 Majority of my friends including Vera felt the so-called protein spikes with symptoms of mild fever, body aches, and fatigue.
 I on the other hand felt nothing.
-Maybe the Internet trolls are right.
-Maybe I got a placebo!!
-A hoax vaccine for a hoax disease!

 I have admired the EDC lifestyle for a while now.
 EDC is about the minimalist expression.
 EDC is about life’s basic functions.
 People need security and peace of mind which are enviable foundations for life, liberty, and the pursuit of happiness.
 It makes sense.
 But until recently, my entire EDC arsenal has only consisted of the Original Slimmy by Koyono, the Massdrop Brass AAA Pocket Flashlight, and the Fitbit Alta HR (of course!)